10.2 Administration and governance of youth work

 On this page

 Youth policy and youth work are defined by the Youth Law (in force since 2009).
 It defines the responsible authorities, their competencies, the order for allocation of funding, the opportunities and principles of the participation of young people, and other important regulatory matters.
 The youth policy directions, activities, result indicators, involved and responsible institutions are detailed in the Youth Policy Action Plan for 2016-2020.
 Besides, the youth policy in specific thematic aspects is also defined in the planning documents of line ministries (education, social sector, health care, regional development, etc.) – in Latvia youth policy is explicitly cross-sectoral policy, with a very broad range of involved institutions.
 The Ministry of Education and Science, responsible for the youth policy elaborates an annual state programme on youth policy setting the annual priorities of the youth policy, activities to be implemented, and the funding allocated for that.
 All these documents define the youth policy at the national level.
-Whereas, local governments plan youth work at the local level, elaborating local planning documents of the youth policy development and providing an institutional framework for the youth work In 2018, 89 out of 119 municipalities of Latvia have developed the youth policy development planning document.
+Whereas, local governments plan youth work at the local level, elaborating local planning documents of the youth policy development and providing an institutional framework for the youth work.

 The implementation of youth policy is influenced by several aspects because the life of young people is connected with the majority of state policy fields, therefore this is the inter-sectoral policy that has to implement particular tasks of youth policy; support youth initiatives, non-formal education, opportunities for useful free-time activities, access to information.